m8sec/enumdb/README.md

 # enumdb
-Enumdb is a brute force and post exploitation tool for MySQL and MSSQL databases.
-When provided a list of usernames and/or passwords, it will cycle through each targeted host looking for valid credentials.
-By default, enumdb will use newly discovered credentials to search for sensitive information in the host's databases via keyword searches on the table or column names.
+Enumdb is a relational database brute force and post exploitation tool for MySQL and MSSQL.
+When provided a list of usernames and/or passwords, it will cycle through each host looking for valid credentials.
+By default, enumdb will use newly discovered credentials to automatically search for sensitive data fields via keyword searches on table or column names.
 This information can then be extracted and reported to a .csv or .xlsx output file.
-See the Usage and All Options sections for more detailed usage and examples.

-To make the tool more adaptable on larger environments, Threading has been added to expedite brute forcing and enumeration when targeting multiple servers.
-Additionally, enumdb will *not* generate reports by default, allowing users to get a quick preview of the target database.
-To extract data, specify a report type in the command line arguments, with either: ```-r csv``` or ```-r xlsx```.
-The first 100 rows of each identified table or column will be extracted in the output report.
+**Recent Additions:**
+* Added threading during standard enumeration and brute force for faster results.
+* No report by default, ```-r csv``` or ```-r xlsx``` required for data extraction.
+* Ability to spawn simulated shell on target, executing edb or custom SQL queries.

-Rows captured, blacklisted databases & tables, and keywords searches can all be modified at: ```enumdb/config.py```.
+*Number of rows extracted, blacklisted databases & tables, and keywords searches can all be modified at: ```enumdb/config.py```.*

 ## Installation
-Enumdb was designed and tested using Python3 for Debian based Linux systems.
+Enumdb was designed and tested using Python3 on Debian based Linux systems (kali).
 However, the tool is also compatible with Python2.7, and on other Linux distributions.
 * PyPi (last release)
 ```bash
 pip3 install enumdb